The Open Cage

 Her husband was a good man.
 He gave her shelter, stability, and a daughter who grew up carrying her mother’s beauty and a gift for dance that allowed her body to speak with grace and feeling.
 And so began the journeys.
 Mother and daughter travelled together under the midday sun to dance classes across the city.
 Sometimes they stopped at Patter’s Hotel near the beach, a small refuge where they shared a modest meal.

 When School Kalolsavam season approached, the house transformed.
 Nights stretched into rehearsals.
-Together they stayed awake, mother and daughter, until movement became instinct and the daughter’s feet carried rhythm even into sleep.
+Together they stayed awake, mother and daughter, until movement became instinct and the daughter’s feet carried rhythm even in sleep.
 The mother sat at the edge of the practice space, watching.
-Every turn of an ankle, every graceful extension of an arm, carried within it the dreams she herself had once held.
+Every turn of an ankle, every graceful extension of an arm carried within it the dreams she herself had once held.

-On the night of the competition, she waited in the wings, invisible as mothers so often are, hands clasped, breath shallow.
-When the prize was announced and applause rose like a wave, a tightness within her eased.
+On the night of the competition, she waited in the wings, invisible as mothers often are, hands clasped, face tense.
+When the prize was announced and applause filled the hall, a tightness within her eased.
 The next day, seeing her daughter’s photograph smiling back at her from the newspaper, she allowed herself a moment of pure joy.

-After that, life returned to its familiar shape.
+After that, life settled back into its old routine.
 The newspaper clipping was carefully cut and saved, pressed between the pages of a book no one else would open.
-The house settled back into its rhythms.
-She cleaned rooms that went unnoticed.
-She fed the fish circling their tank, the cats that came to her door, the dogs who waited faithfully.
-She scattered grain for birds in the garden and watered plants, watching them grow in ways she never had.
+She went back to cleaning rooms that no one noticed and fed the fish circling their tank, the cats that came to her door, and the dogs who followed her faithfully.
+She watered the plants in the garden, watching them grow in ways she never had, and fed her parakeet, her favorite, in its cage.

-Now, as another School Kalolsavam approaches, she sits in her garden in the afternoon light, surrounded by cats and flowering plants, and she remembers.
+As another School Kalolsavam approached, she sat in her garden in the fading evening light, surrounded by cats and flowering plants, remembering her life.
+She had learned to think of that as enough, almost…

 Leave a comment